tbklang/documentation/docs/language/39-pointers.md

 NOTE: This appears before the array syntax, this should probaly be changed around

+TODO: Save a pointer into the inner array to make this actually valid semanticly

 ### Array syntax

 One can also use the familiar array syntax to work with pointers, in